 - Ease of sharing educational materials.
 Kulkarni shares her screen with patients and providers, pulling up online resources such as the National Hemophilia Foundation website, hemophilia.org, where she frequently refers patients for quality information, resources and support.

 - Improved quality of care.
 Providers say the quality offered through telemedicine can be better, because the primary care provider and specialist are in the room with the patient at the same time, planning and discussing everything as a team.
 After every telemedicine visit at Munson Medical Center, patients are surveyed on a scale of 1 to 5 about their satisfaction.
 The results indicate that patients perceive the quality as very high.
 Many comment that they had the provider’s full attention and that they were seen faster.

 There are some challenges to delivering care virtually through telehealth visits:

 - The specialist can’t feel the patient’s organs.
 “I cannot feel the tummy or any swelling,” Kulkarni says.
 For that, she depends on the local provider’s examination.
 However, cutting-edge teledevices, such as teleotoscopes and telestethoscopes, allow specialists to see and hear what’s going on in the patient’s ears, nose, throat, heart and lungs.

 - Inevitable technical difficulties.
 Connection problems or issues with audio or video quality occur.
-At Vallad-Hix’s facility, an IT support person from the affiliated hospital is in the office on telemedicine days to ensure the equipment is set up successfully.
+Many primary care providers who connect with Kulkarni have an IT support person from the affiliated hospital in the office on telemedicine days to ensure the equipment is set up successfully.

-Kulkarni works to foster these positive impressions.
-In her view, telemedicine is the future.
+Despite the challenges in Kulkarni’s view, telemedicine is here to stay and is the future.
 “The days of having the patient visit the ivory tower are gone,” she says.
 “People in the ivory tower need to get out there and care for the patient in their own environment.”